How Do Dynamics 365 On-Premise & Online Compare?

 - Knowledge Management - share solutions and important information about your products and services

-- Unified Interface - responsive interface providing a consistent experience across browsers, screens and devices
+- Unified Interface - responsive interface providing a consistent experience across browsers, screens and devices (see above)

 - Service Level Agreements - define service and support standard and associate to entitlements